A millenary legacy

 Born in Fuente Álamo (1987), a town with a long tradition of agriculture and livestock farming in the Campo de Cartagena region, she remembers as if it were yesterday her grandmother cooking while she watched in fascination.

-His years of training at Karlos Arguiñano’s Aiala Catering School and the Basque Culinary Center allowed her to develop his full potential.
-His talent in the kitchen became evident first at Arzak and then at El Bulli, where she learned the value of culinary tradition and avant-garde originality alongside the best chefs in the country.
+Her years of training at Karlos Arguiñano’s Aiala Catering School and the Basque Culinary Center allowed her to develop his full potential.
+Her talent in the kitchen became evident first at Arzak and then at El Bulli, where she learned the value of culinary tradition and avant-garde originality alongside the best chefs in the country.

 Together with Adrián de Marcos she embarked on an adventure with Magoga, the project with which she has made her dreams come true.
 Inspired by the history of the city of Cartagena and her childhood experiences, her cuisine has been recognised with 1 Michelin Star and 2 Repsol Suns.
 María Gómez is no longer an up-and-coming chef, but a consolidated reality among the youngest chefs in the country.